Koralee is a retired legal assistant/paralegal turned online writer and author who works part-time as a virtual legal assistant.

 Even if your boss has many admirable qualities, and you think the world of them; they're never going to be 100% flawless.

 If your boss has any of the characteristics listed below, there's a good chance your boss is abusive.
 If this is the case you need to get away as soon as you can.
-You'll probably end up leaving anyway, but the longer you stay, the more damage it will do to your soul and health.
+You'll probably end up leaving anyway, but the longer you stay, the more damage it will do to your health and soul.

-Warning Signs of an Abusive Boss
+Three Warning Signs of an Abusive Boss

-I'm not talking about annoying personality or work traits.
-Such as being indecisive, unfocused or arrogant.Although these traits are annoying and unpleasant, you can deal with them.
+I'm not talking about annoying personality traits, such as being indecisive, unfocused or arrogant.Although these traits are unpleasant, you can deal with them.

-It's abusive characteristics that make you feel stress constantly along with feelings of worthlessness.
-These are the bosses to watch out for.
+It's abusive characteristics that make you feel stressed and worthless.
+Abusive bosses are the bosses to watch out for.

-3 Traits of an Abusive Boss
+3 Key Behaviors of an Abusive Boss

 Signs Your Boss is Abusive